-It should be noted that managed lanes typically attract a wide spectrum of infrequent users from multiple markets with different willingness-to-pay characteristics and sensitivities to congested travel times within the general purpose lanes.
-This wide cross-sectional market that a managed lane facility attracts has the effect of making a single pricing strategy very hard to fully quantify as to its effectiveness.
-Fixed pricing strategies implemented along a corridor that serves multiple markets may be suitable for one chosen segment, but may not be as effective along another segment within the same corridor.
-This is especially critical for facilities that traverse several economic activity areas.
+Managed lanes typically attract a wide spectrum of infrequent users from multiple markets with different willingness-to-pay characteristics and sensitivities to congested travel times within the general purpose lanes.
+This market of infrequent managed lane makes it difficult to quantify the effectiveness of a single pricing strategy.

+A pricing strategy implemented along a corridor that serves multiple markets may be suitable for one corridor segment, but may not be as effective on another segment.
+This is especially true of facilities that traverse several economic activity areas.
 Balancing the complexity of the pricing strategies with the length of the corridor to address these variations in market is a critical component to ensure that one segment of the managed lane does not break down to the extent that it creates a damaging ripple effect to the upstream traffic in the corridor.